Bylaws of Grizzly Peak Cyclists, Inc.

 Any officer may resign at any time by giving written notice to the corporation.
 Any resignation shall take effect at the date of the receipt of that notice or at any later time specified in that notice; and the acceptance of the resignation shall not be necessary to make it effective.
 Any resignation is without prejudice to the rights, if any, of the corporation under any contract to which the officer is a party.
-If the officer is a member of the board of directors and resigns a position of president, vice president, secretary or treasurer, the officer must also resign from the board of directors.
+If the officer is a member of the board of directors and resigns a position of president, vice president, secretary or treasurer, resignation as an officer constitutes resignation from the board of directors.

 b.
 Vice President.
 In the absence or disability of the president, the vice president shall perform all the duties of the president, and when so acting shall have all the powers of, and be the subject to all the restrictions upon, the president.
 The vice president shall have such other powers and perform such other duties as from time to time may be prescribed by the board of directors.

 c.
 Secretary.
 The secretary shall attend to the following:

 (i) Book of minutes.
 The secretary shall keep a book of minutes of all meetings and actions of directors and members, with the time and place of holding, and the proceedings of such meetings.

 (ii) Membership Records.
 The secretary shall keep, or cause to be kept, a record of the corporation's members, showing the names of all members, their addresses and the class of membership held by each.